thepolarbear0818/blog/pages/docs/faq.md

 also: no donations means no expectations.
 This means that people working on LibreWolf are free to move on to other projects whenever they want.

+### Do you have any contribution guidelines?

+Before opening a new issue we require that you read the FAQ in full and that you check out the [settings page](/docs/settings).
+We also ask you to look for existing issues that address your problem, before opening redundant ones.
+After you open a new issue we ask you to contribute to it, by providing the needed details and by respecting the guidelines of the repository.

+When these simple rules are not respected, issues might be closed.

 ### I have a problem.
-In which repository should I open the issue?
+Where do I open a new issue?

-Before opening a new issue read the FAQ in full and make sure to also check out the [settings page](/docs/settings).
-After that, we kindly ask you to look for existing issues that address your problem, before opening a new one.

-Once you complete the above steps and you are sure you want to open a new issue, follow these rules:
+Once you have red the contribution guidelines and you are sure you want to open a new issue, follow these rules:

 - if the problem is OS-specific, use one of
   [the relative repos](https://gitlab.com/librewolf-community/browser);